kimmania/Argus/notes.md

 Run interactive: docker run -it --name argus argus
   Note: The above line puts you right at the cmd of the running argus application
-        Enter a number for executing the possible options exit to exit out
+        Enter a number for executing the possible options exit to exit out of the interactive session/stops the container If you also want to connect to the console: docker run -it --name argus argus python argus.py
+  NOTE: if you exit here, that puts you back to the container's console.
+An additional exit will exit out of the running container.

-        exit to then exit out of the interactive docker instance To cleanup the container: docker rm argus docker rmi argus:latest
+To cleanup the container:
+  docker rm argus
+  docker rmi argus:latest